cpriyank/halfbs/content/posts/plant.md

 3. Most of the animals used for dairy are kept in conditions considered inhumane

 4. Most animals are bred/hybridized not to support their own needs, but to maximize human valued yields (more or better milk/honey/meat/leather etc).
-If our intention was to protect them from wild animals, we would not force breed or impregnate them as much as possible
+If our intention was to protect them from wild animals, we would not force breed or impregnate them.

- 5. Not all cows develop mastitis if they are not milked
+5. Not all cows develop mastitis if they are not milked.
+If the intention is to save them from mastitis, better approach is to not milk them at all, because milking them exposes them to bacteria or risks mammary tissue damage.

 6. There are large scale meta-studies over longer periods which show that well balanced, purely plant based diet with supplements have no risks of deficiency or health concerns